-24. The nature of the toxic effect upon which the ADI is based is important when considering the health implications of a dietary intake above the ADI.
+30. The nature of the toxic effect upon which the ADI is based is important when considering the health implications of a dietary intake above the ADI.
 This may be an important consideration when concern is expressed regarding excessive intake.
-Chemicals which cause, for example, a neurotoxic effect or a retinal disorder, should be monitored more closely in relation to the ADI than one which caused a slight liver weight increase.
+Chemicals which cause, for example, a neurotoxic effect or a retinal disorder, should be monitored more closely in relation to the ADI than those which cause a slight liver weight increase.